toepump/dotfiles/README.md

 You will also see any other global configs like `.gitconfig` for example.

 > [!NOTE]
-> This dotfiles repo contains git submodules for `toepump/toepump.nvim` and `catppuccin/tmux`.
-The first repo contains my standalone neovim configuration.
+> This dotfiles repo contains git submodules for `toepump/toepump.nvim`, `catppuccin/tmux`.
+> The first repo contains my standalone neovim configuration.
-> Because of this, the above clone command has the `--recurve-submodules` flag in order to ensure that the submodule is cloned as well.
+> Because of this, the above clone command has the `--recurve-submodules` flag in order to ensure that the submodules are cloned as well.

 2. Go into the dotfiles directory: